Embassy of Finland

 The IISA team does not offer a service whereby they make your Schengen visa application or appointment for you.
 This is because generally travelling outside of the UK during your studies is for your personal pleasure.
 They can however check through your documents before sending/your appointment.

-If you would like an adviser to check your documents for you, you should email email@example.com stating which country you are applying to and the date you intend to go to London to submit your application.
+If you would like an adviser to check your documents for you, you should email firstname.lastname@example.org stating which country you are applying to and the date you intend to go to London to submit your application.
+Please note that this service is not guaranteed and is subject to staff availability and IISA commitments.

 You should start making your Schengen visa application at least 8-12 weeks before your proposed travel date.